Printing

 Printing is a process for reproducing text and images.
-Within the scope of this web site, I am focussing on printing as an industrial process, where it is an essential part of the publishing process.
+This website focusses on printing as an industrial mass production process and an essential part of the publishing process.

 This page describes: